Lost (Frank Ocean song)

 "Lost" is a song by American singer-songwriter Frank Ocean.
 It was released as the fourth single from his debut studio album Channel Orange (2012).
-The song was written by Ocean, Micah Otano, and Malay; with production handled by the latter.
+The song was written by Ocean, Micah Otano, Paul “Phamous” Shelton, and Malay; with production primarily handled by the latter.

-The single has also been covered by American record production trio Major Lazer, featuring vocals from Danish singer MØ, along with English electro band Swiss Lips as well as covered by English singer-songwriter Jorja Smith.
+The single has also been covered by American record production trio Major Lazer on their 2015 album Peace is the Mission: Extended, featuring vocals from Danish singer MØ, along with English electro band Swiss Lips as well as covered by English singer-songwriter Jorja Smith.